wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

 Use case example
 ----------------

-Using variables allows us to fully automate the agent registration and configuration.
-To successfully start the agent and register it, it’s necessary to define at least the variable ``WAZUH_MANAGER``.
-In the next example, we show how an Ubuntu Wazuh agent can be configured, registered, and started with some simple steps:
+In the following example, we show how an Ubuntu Wazuh agent can be configured, registered, and started with some simple steps:

 #.
 Deploy the Wazuh agent: